-Did you know, there’s some sleep inducing foods that can help you to doze off at night.
+Did you know, there are some sleep inducing foods that can help you to doze off at night.
 If you aren’t sleeping well, you might want to review the food you have before bedtime.
 Foods containing caffeine and stimulants will keep you up all night, but others will aid sleep.

 Ironically, the bowl of oatmeal which many people have for breakfast – laden with nuts and fruit and maybe a tablespoon of honey – is almost the perfect meal for putting you to sleep at night.
 Oatmeal itself contains melatonin (the “sleep hormone”) and raises your insulin levels, putting you into a tired state.
 Cherries contain melatonin, as do walnuts, while honey is rich in glucose and also promotes sleep.